 Entering The CVV Numbers For Manual Transactions

-If you already utilize a PCI compliant payment processing institution, you may have noticed that the CVV code is already included on the payment form for manual entry.
+If you already used a PCI compliant payment processing institution, you may have noticed that the CVV code is already included on the payment form for manual entry.

 The reason for this is that it will be requested by payment companies during a card-not-present transaction.